 For a brief span in the 14th century, after the decline of Sukhothai and before the rise of Ayutthaya, Phitsanulok was the kingdom's capital.
-Further back in history, Phitsanulok was a Khmer outpost called Song Kwae—today only an ancient monastery remains of that incarnation.
+Farther back in history, it was a Khmer outpost called Song Kwae, though only an ancient monastery remains of that incarnation.
 This onetime military stronghold has grown away from its roots, leaving only a few reminders like Wat Phra Si Rattana Mahathat and the revered Phra Buddha Chinnarat image.
 The wat is on Naresuan Road, a major thoroughfare named for the city's most illustrious son, Naresuan the Great, who ruled as King of Ayutthaya from 1590 to 1605.